junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean picks up the blade that the angel dropped earlier, pointing it at John.
 His voice broken and devastated, "STOP THIS!
 NOW!"

 John pulls the angel back from the fire slightly, eying the blade incredulously.
-"What are you gonna do, Dean?
+"What are you going to do, Dean?
 Killing your father for this thing?"

 Dean lets out a bitter laugh, reciting. "*Honor your father and your mother, that your days may be long in the land that the Lord your God is giving you.* You may have no faith and don't care about the ten commandments, I still do."
-He turns the blade toward himself, aiming it to his heart, instead.
+He shifts the blade, pointing it to Cas, instead.

-He tells John, "No. I will not kill you, father, for I honor you, even though I hate you for doing this.
-But I will kill myself, if you kill this angel."
-He stares at John in the eyes, unafraid.
+He swallows, then tells John, "No, I will not kill you, father.
+I was thinking about blood for blood.
+The angel almost killed me, then *I* should be the one to punish him, not you."
+He stares at John in the eyes, waiting.

 John looks at him, eyes shifting between his steady gaze and his hands that hold the blade.
 Old blood coats its edge and hilt.